Busy Philipps: Personal life

+In August 2026, Philipps revealed that she was diagnosed with oligodendroglioma, a type of brain tumor, back in February.
+The following month in March, she had it successfully treated via surgery, however developed a staph infection a month later, which required additional surgery to treat.
+Philipps said she had postponed medical care, however following the death of James Van Der Beek from colon cancer, it encouraged her to seek a diagnosis after experiencing frequent headaches.

 Political views

 After the Alabama Legislature's May 14, 2019, passage of House Bill 314 (also known as the "Human Life Protection Act"), Philipps advocated that women speak out if they had had abortions.
 On May 14, she invoked the hashtag #YouKnowMe (established on February 18) to her 370,000 followers on Twitter, with her call for testimonies: "1 in 4 women have had an abortion.
 Many people think they don't know someone who has, but #youknowme.
 So let's do this: if you are also the 1 in 4, let's share it and start to end the shame.
 Use #youknowme and share your truth."
 The previous week she revealed on her Busy Tonight TV show that she had had an abortion at age 15.

 On June 4, 2019, Philipps gave a testimonial before the House Judiciary Committee defending women's right to access more abortion clinics.
 She spoke of her own experience with abortion: "I am a human being that deserves autonomy in this country that calls itself free, and choices that a human being makes about their own bodies should not be legislated by strangers who can't possibly know or understand each individual's circumstances or beliefs."